 Generalized onset seizures

 These seizures start in both sides of the brain simultaneously.
-Among the more common types of generalized onset seizures are tonic-clonic, absence, and atonic.
+Among the more common types of generalized onset seizures are:

-- Tonic-clonic: These are also known as grand mal seizures.
-“Tonic” refers to muscle stiffening.
-“Clonic” refers to the jerky arm and leg movements during the convulsions.
+- Clonic.
+The convulsions in clonic seizures may cause abnormal, jerky movements of your limbs.
 You will likely lose consciousness during these seizures that can last for a few minutes.

-- Absence: Also called petit-mal seizures, these last for only a few seconds.
+- Absence.
+People may also refer to these as petit mal seizures.
+Absence seizures last for only a few seconds.
 They can cause you to blink repeatedly or stare into space.
 Other people may mistakenly think you’re daydreaming.

-- Atonic: During these seizures, also known as drop attacks, your muscles suddenly go limp.
-Your head may nod or your entire body could fall to the ground.
+- Atonic.
+During atonic seizures your muscles suddenly go limp.
+Your head may nod, or your entire body could fall to the ground.
 Atonic seizures are brief, lasting about 15 seconds.
+People may refer to these seizures as drop attacks.

 Unknown onset seizures

-Sometimes no one sees the beginning of a seizure.
+Sometimes no one witnesses the beginning of a seizure.
 For example, someone may wake up in the middle of the night and observe their partner having a seizure.
-These are called unknown onset seizures.
-They are unclassified because of insufficient information about how they started.

-You can experience both focal and generalized seizures at the same time, or one can happen before the other.
-The symptoms can last anywhere from a few seconds to 15 minutes per episode.
+You can experience both focal and generalized seizures simultaneously, or one can happen before the other.
+The symptoms can last anywhere from a

 - a sudden feeling of fear or anxiousness